Nikon D4 Video Settings

 This is based on my experience, and others may have other suggestions that might contradict my comments.

-I think editing RAW images in Adobe Lightroom and getting ideas to match from different cameras is much easier and more accurate than in the video editing software of Adobe Premiere or Final Cut Pro X.
+I think editing RAW images in Adobe Lightroom and getting ideas to match from different cameras is much easier and more accurate than using the video editing software of Adobe Premiere or Final Cut Pro X.

 Before you go to the Movie settings on the camera, I recommend creating a menu bank for Video, as I have done here.
 This way, once you have made all the settings, they are saved.